-In order to address its under-recovery of $747,421 through its 2016 GA rate rider, Guelph Hydro proposed to recover the residual balance of Account 1595 sub-account (2016) from its non-RPP Class B customers excluding-wholesale market participants.
+In order to address its under-recovery of $748,159 through its 2016 GA rate rider, Guelph Hydro proposed to recover the residual balance of Account 1595 sub-account (2016) from its non-RPP Class B customers excluding-wholesale market participants.
 Guelph Hydro proposed to do so as at December 31, 2016, through a separate GA rate rider calculated outside of the IRM rate generator model because Guelph Hydro under- recovered from this group of non-RPP customers.

 Third, OEB staff questioned Guelph Hydro’s monthly IESO invoice adjustments to charge type (CT) 148 amounts included in Account 1589, and the allocation of the amounts between RPP and non-RPP customers.
 Guelph Hydro explained that one reason that the Account 1589 GL balance is greater than the expected GA balance for 2017 is because the IESO charged Guelph Hydro $534,558 more than the amount Guelph Hydro expected.
-As part of CT 148, the IESO charged Guelph Hydro for current period and prior period GA adjustments that were not factored into the IESO monthly
+As part of CT 148, the IESO charged Guelph Hydro for current

 16 Report of the OEB – “Electricity Distributors’ Deferral and Variance Account Review Initiative (EDDVAR).”
 EB-2008-0046, July 31, 2009.

-actual GA posted rate.
+period and prior period GA adjustments that were not factored into the IESO monthly actual GA posted rate.
 Since Guelph Hydro performs RPP settlements with the IESO based on the monthly actual GA posed rate, the outcome was that the entire amount of the IESO invoice adjustment was included in Account 1589 instead of being allocated between RPP and non-RPP customer groups.
 During the discovery process, Guelph Hydro updated the GA adjustment amounts incorporated into CT 148 by the IESO to

 $405,169.